Junie Help

 Learn about working with Junie CLI in an interactive terminal interface.

-Once installed and authenticated, navigate to the project directory where you want to use Junie CLI.
+With Junie CLI installed and authenticated, navigate to the project directory where you want to use it.

 1. Start an interactive session with Junie CLI.